Ever had an experience where a particular movement was just a lot harder than you thought it would be?

 2. Use Your Hips for Instant Power

-You probably know that the center of gravity in the human body is a few inches below your navel.
+The center of gravity in the human body is a few inches below your navel.
 This is the balance or pivot point where all movement above or below is “disruptive”.

 This puts your balance right above, and in between, your hips and butt.